KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

  ## Functions

  ### In Game
-* There will have atleast three levels.
+* There will have at least three levels.
 * Each level will have several enemies.
-* Also a boss that the player will have to defeat to progress.
+* Also, a boss that the player will have to defeat to progress.
-* Each level will also have pickups that the player can collect to replenish the players's health.
+* Each level will also have pickups that the player can collect to replenish the players health.
 * The game will use generic controls, these controls include using the mouse left click to attack, arrow keys and ASWD to move or     onscreen arrows for mobile users.
 * The user will be able to pause the game at any moment using the space button or for mobile players a button.
-* From the pause menu the player can save the game , exit the game , restart the game or go to settings.
+* From the pause menu the player can save the game, exit the game, restart the game, or go to settings.
 * Player can adjust the sound from the settings.

 ### Menu
-* From  the main menu the player can choose options such as "Play Game" , "Settings" , "Load Game" , "Delete Game" and "Exit Game".
+* From the main menu the player can choose options such as "Play Game", "Settings" , "Load Game" , "Delete Game" and "Exit Game".
 * If the player presses "Play Game" they will be brought to the first level.
 * If the save game function is implemented, the player can load into the the last save point by pressing "Load Game".
 * Player can change sound level for the game in the settings.